banner-cover

 1994

-Special exhibition features artefacts from the British Museum and British Library
+Special Exhibition Features Artefacts from the British Museum and British Library

-The exhibition Revisited 175 Years of the Founding of Singapore was the first time artefacts from the collections of the British Museum and British Library in UK were featured at the Singapore History Museum.
+The exhibition Revisited 175 Years of the Founding of Singapore was the first time artefacts from the collections of the British Museum and British Library in the UK were featured at the then Singapore History Museum.

 History and Milestone 1993